When life gives you lemons… eat burgers.

 So without further ado, here are nine of the best burgers in Sydney.

 The slogan smeared across the t-shirts of Mary’s waitstaff says it all: “Mary’s, get fat.”
-From the OG venue in Newtown to the tourist pumping, vegan-optional Circular Quay drop-in and now two CBD incarnations, Mary’s keep it pretty damn consistent.
+From the OG venue in Newtown to the tourist pumping, vegan-optional Circular Quay drop-in and recent rooftop edition, Mary’s keeps it pretty damn consistent.
 This is not the place to test out those super tight jeans.

 Inspired by the resurgence of classic American-style burgers, Mary’s menu is an (almost) decision-free selection of four gut-filling creations.
 There’s a classic cheeseburger, a fried chicken, a veg and the now-iconic Mary’s Burger.
 Since owners Jake Smyth and Kenny Graham bled urban energy into the site of a 100-year-old King Street warehouse back in 2013, the pair have set out to redefine the drooling standards of the Sydney burger scene.
 After working with chef Luke Powell (of LP’s Quality Meats) the duo has matched local craft beers and natural wine with a grungy atmosphere and a burger menu that, while understated in size, is packed with salivating flavour.